zuozhenggh/learning-library/developer-library/converged-db-with-oas/augmented-analytics/augmented-analytics.md

 Great!
 Now, you have completed augmented analytics lab and hope you have learnt to use Explain and Forecast features of the tool to generate and present insights.

-You may now proceed to the next lab.
+You may now *proceed to the next lab*.

 ## Want To Learn More